happyyangyuan/YPA/README.md

 ###Example 1 : basic query for customers.
-Assume we get a table "customer" in the database.Below is an simple dao structure:  entity + condition + dao.
+Assume we get a table "customer" in the database.Below is a simple dao structure:  entity + condition + dao.

 Entity class:
 ```